 - Sampling is not required as part of the O&M of the ST-ETS.
-The only sampling required during the ST-ETS operational period is associated with the NPDES compliance points (two associated with NPDES Permit NMR05GB76); - The high TDS and sulfate water sources will not need to be sampled as part of the O&M for the LT-ETS; - TTS performance monitoring including (2) influent and (1) effluent discharge from water treatment plant: monthly beginning in Year 15 and continuing though Year 100; - NPDES compliance points: quarterly from Year 1 through Year 12, semiannual from Year 13 through Year 32, and annual thereafter (through Year 100); - Collection points for the low TDS and sulfate water streams to the TTS (1X1 Pond, No. 1A AST, No. 1B AST, Upper Oak Grove Pond, and 3 Overflow Pond): quarterly from Year 15 through Year 32 (transition period between un-reclaimed and reclaimed stockpile flows), and annual thereafter (through Year 100); - Discharge from groundwater interceptor system (4 interceptor wells): quarterly from Year 15 through Year 32 (transition period between un-reclaimed and reclaimed stockpile flows), and annual thereafter (through Year 100).
+The only sampling required during the ST-ETS operational period is associated with the NPDES compliance points (two associated with NPDES Permit NMR05GB76); - The high TDS and sulfate water sources will not need to be sampled as part of the O&M for the LT-ETS; - TTS performance monitoring including (2) influent and (1) effluent discharge from water treatment plant: monthly beginning in Year 15 and continuing though Year 100; - NPDES compliance points: quarterly from Year 1 through Year 12, semiannual from Year 13 through Year 32, and annual thereafter (through Year 100); - Collection points for the low TDS and sulfate water streams to the TTS (1X1 Pond, 1A PLS Tank, 1B PLS Tank, Oak Grove Pond, and the new 20,000 gallon polyethylene AST replacement for the No. 3 PLS Overflow Pond): quarterly from Year 15 through Year 32 (transition period between un-reclaimed and reclaimed stockpile flows), and annual thereafter (through Year 100); - Discharge from groundwater interceptor system (4 interceptor wells): quarterly from Year 15 through Year 32 (transition period between un-reclaimed and reclaimed stockpile flows), and annual thereafter (through Year 100).
 The GIWS will be sampled at the point that all 4 wells are combined into one pipeline; and - Pits (3 sample points): quarterly from Year 15 through Year 32 (transition period between un-reclaimed and reclaimed stockpile flows), and annual thereafter (through Year 100).